AnyChart/docs.anychart.com/Stock_Charts/Axes.md

 ## Orientation

 While a lot of AnyStock Axes settings are the same as Basic charts', there is a difference in their orientation settings.
-Due to the specifics of AnyStock charts, the X-axis has to be at to the bottom of the chart.
+Due to the specifics of AnyStock charts, the X-axis has to be at to the bottom of the plot.
 The Y-axes act as usual.

 ##Tickmarks